acpascale/netzero_navigate/README.md

 ## Source files

-All (non-GIS) source files needed to reproduce analyses here
+All (non-GIS) source files needed to reproduce analyses here.
+Missing GIS files have not been added at this time due to size limitations.
+They will be made available for download shortly.

 ## Code folder